edavis/transmission-fluid/README.md

 >>> client(<required method>, [optional key-value arguments])
 ```

-And transmission-fluid will return the appropriate response (if there
+And transmission-fluid will return the appropriate response, if there
-is one) after making sure the request succeeds.
+is one.

 transmission-fluid purposefully exposes the RPC spec instead of trying
 to abstract it away.
 This is done for two reasons: